-As provided in its charter, the nominating and corporate governance committee will identify and recommend to the board nominees for election or reelection to the board.
-The committee will review candidates for the board recommended by the Company's management and other members of the board who are not members of the committee, as well as candidates recommended by shareholders, in accordance with the following criteria and as discussed in "Shareholder Nominations of Directors" below.
+As provided in its charter, the nominating and corporate governance committee will identify and recommend to the Board nominees for election or reelection to the Board.
+In addition, the committee may review candidates for the Board recommended by executive search firms, the Company's management and other members of the Board who are not members of the committee, as well as candidates recommended by shareholders, in accordance with the following criteria and as discussed in "BOARD OF DIRECTORS AND EXECUTIVE OFFICERS - Shareholder Nominations of Directors" below.

-The nominating and corporate governance committee, in making its recommendations regarding board nominees, may consider some or all of the following factors, among others:
+The nominating and corporate governance committee, in making its recommendations regarding Board nominees, may consider some or all of the following factors, among others:

-- the candidate's judgment, skill, diversity and experience with other organizations of comparable purpose, complexity and size, and subject to similar legal restrictions and oversight; - the relationship of the candidate's experience to the experience of other board members; - the extent to which the candidate would be a valuable addition to the board and any committees thereof; - whether or not the person has any relationships that might impair his or her independence, including any business, financial or family relationships with the Manager or the Company's management; and - the candidate's ability to contribute to the effective management of the Company, taking into account the needs of the Company and such factors as the individual's experience, perspective, skills, and knowledge of the industry in which the Company operates.
+- the candidate's judgment, skill, and experience with other organizations of comparable purpose, complexity and size, and subject to similar legal restrictions and oversight; - the relationship of the candidate's experience to the experience of other Board members; - the extent to which the candidate would be a valuable addition to the Board and any committees thereof; - whether or not the person has any relationships that might impair his or her independence, including any business, financial or family relationships with the Manager or the Company's management; and - the candidate's ability to contribute to the effective management of the Company, taking into account the needs of the Company and such factors as the individual's experience, perspective, skills, and knowledge of the industries in which the Company operates.

-In recommending candidates for election as directors, the nominating and corporate governance committee will also take into consideration the need for the board of directors to have a majority of directors that are independent under the requirements of Nasdaq and other applicable laws, and at least three directors that are independent under these requirements and are not appointed by the Manager pursuant to the terms of the management services agreement or otherwise affiliated with our Manager.
+In recommending candidates for election as directors, the nominating and corporate governance committee will also take into consideration the need for the board of directors to have a majority of directors that are independent under the requirements of Nasdaq and other applicable laws, and at least three directors that are independent under these requirements and are not appointed by the Manager pursuant to the terms of the Management Services Agreement or otherwise affiliated with our Manager.